testomut/WikiAutoTestsPlaywright/README.md

 - **Playwright**: Utilizes this Node library to automate actions in Chromium, Firefox, and WebKit with a single API.
 Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable, and fast.
 - **Node.js**: Provides the runtime environment in which the project's JavaScript code is executed.
 Node.js is crucial for using npm packages and running JavaScript on the server-side.
 - **TypeScript**: Enhances JavaScript by adding static types.
 TypeScript is used for writing clearer, error-checked code and is transpiled to JavaScript that can be executed by the Node environment.
-- **Jest**: Although not previously mentioned, if Jest is used, it provides a framework for all automated test cases, offering features like test organization, async testing, and mock services.
-- **Postman and Swagger**: These tools are used for API testing and documentation.
-Postman allows for easy sending of REST requests and automated tests for APIs, while Swagger facilitates API design and interactive documentation.
-- **Playwright Test**: This is Playwright's test runner, which is configured to run tests written with Playwright API in a reliable and efficient manner.

 ## Configuration